open-telemetry/oteps/text/0265-event-vision.md

 ### API

-OpenTelemetry should provide a (user-facing) Logs API that includes the capability to emit OpenTelemetry Events.
+OpenTelemetry SHOULD provide a (user-facing) Logs API that includes the capability to emit OpenTelemetry Events.

 ### Interoperability with other logging libraries

-It should be possible to send OpenTelemetry Logs from the OpenTelemetry Logs API to other logging libraries (e.g., Log4j).
+OpenTelemetry SHOULD provide a way to send OpenTelemetry Logs from the OpenTelemetry Logs API to other logging libraries (e.g., Log4j).
 This allows users to integrate OpenTelemetry Logs into an existing (non-OpenTelemetry) log stream.

-It should also be possible to bypass the OpenTelemetry Logs API entirely and emit OpenTelemetry Logs (including Events) directly via existing language-specific logging libraries, if that library has the capability to do so.
+OpenTelemetry SHOULD provide a way to bypass the OpenTelemetry Logs API entirely and emit OpenTelemetry Logs (including Events) directly via existing language-specific logging libraries, if that library has the capability to do so.

 OpenTelemetry will recommend that